GuidesFerritin · Iron

 What causes low ferritin?

-The most common causes of low ferritin in UK patients are:
+The most common causes in UK patients are:

-• Increased demand — pregnancy, intense endurance exercise, and growth spurts in adolescents all increase iron requirements
+• Increased demand.
+Pregnancy, intense endurance exercise and growth spurts in adolescents all raise iron requirements.

 What counts as a good ferritin level?

 The NHS reference range sets the floor, not the target.
-Many haematologists and functional medicine practitioners consider ferritin below 30 µg/L to be functionally low in symptomatic patients, and some recommend aiming for 50–100 µg/L for optimal wellbeing.
-However, the right target depends on your individual circumstances, symptoms, and any underlying conditions.
+Many haematologists consider ferritin below 30 µg/L to be functionally low in patients with symptoms, and some recommend aiming for 50 to 100 µg/L for optimal wellbeing.
+The right target depends on your individual circumstances, your symptoms and any underlying conditions.

 Can ferritin be too high?

 Yes.
-Elevated ferritin (above 200 µg/L in women, above 300 µg/L in men) can indicate iron overload (haemochromatosis), chronic inflammation, liver disease, or other conditions.
-Ferritin is an acute phase reactant — it rises during infection or inflammation even when iron stores are normal.
+Elevated ferritin, above 200 µg/L in women or above 300 µg/L in men, can indicate iron overload, chronic inflammation, liver disease or other conditions.
+Ferritin is an acute phase reactant: it rises during infection or inflammation even when iron stores are normal.
 A high ferritin result always warrants investigation.

 • What is my ferritin level, and how does it compare to my previous tests?

-• Should I have a full iron panel (serum iron, TIBC, transferrin saturation) as well?
+• Should I have a full iron panel as well: serum iron, TIBC and transferrin saturation?

 • Is my ferritin low enough to explain my symptoms?